Assemblies of God USA: Clergy

-Activities
+Missions and affiliated organizations

-Missions
+National and international missions

-A primary reason the General Council was formed in 1914 was to create cooperation in Pentecostal missionary work.
-Missions have remained a central focus of the denomination since that time.
-In 2009, there were Assemblies of God churches in 213 countries and territories around the world.
 Missionary work outside of the United States is overseen by Assemblies of God World Missions.
 As of December 2009, AG World Missions was reporting 2,719 personnel worldwide.
 The agency also provides medical evangelism through HealthCare Ministries, founded in 1983 as the Medical Missions Program.
 This ministry provides free optical, dental, and medical care as well as evangelism.
 It has operated in 86 countries since its founding.

 Missions in the United States are overseen by Assemblies of God U.S. Missions.
 Its seven departments include chaplaincy, Chi Alpha Campus Ministries, church planting, U.S. Mission America Placement Service (MAPS), intercultural ministries, Teen Challenge, and Youth Alive.
 MAPS offers volunteers the opportunity to contribute to U.S. missions in several ways.
 One is through church construction and evangelism, and another is through short or long term missions through summer and missionary associate programs.
 Youth Alive oversees missionary outreach to elementary and high schools.
 In 2010, U.S. Missions reported 1,059 appointed missionaries, candidates, and spouses.
 The same year, it reported 542 endorsed chaplains.

 Ministries

-The following are some of the ministries and programs of the Assemblies of God USA:
+The following are some of the notable ministries and programs of the Assemblies of God USA: